 In 2014, Facebook addressed the declining organic reach.
 Over the years, it has continued to decline.
 Then, in 2018, the company announced a resurgence towards bringing people together by prioritizing “meaningful interactions.”
-With a focus on making the time spent by users on its platform is “well spent,” updates from friends and family would get preference.
+With a focus on making the time spent by users on its platform “well spent,” updates from friends and family would get preference.

-Fast forward to 2019, and Mark announced a vision to build a “privacy-focused” social network.
+Fast forward to 2019, Mark announced a vision to build a “privacy-focused” social network.
 Does that mean the end of News Feed and public content?